j19sch/j19sch.github.io/posts/2024/2024208-the-eight-skills-of-exploratory-testing.md

 A thing is never a single thing, it contains multitudes.

-# How do you model the different aspects of what you're testing? {.small}
+## How do you model the different aspects of what you're testing?

 A model is a simplified representation.
 It's a choice to amplify some aspects and mute others.
 To bring some aspects to the forefront and to hide others.